 Many grant funders allow organizations to reapply in the future.
 If you received some positive feedback from the funder, plan to reapply as soon as you’re eligible.
 But don’t wait until the last minute to update your grant proposal!
 Just because you have a draft from the previous funding period, you still want to review the materials and make sure you have all your documents updated.
 Have a grant editor or colleague review your grant with fresh eyes before submitting it for review.

 Missing a document or something as simple as leaving off a signature can put your grant back in the “no” pile.
 And don’t assume the grant is due the same day as the previous year.
 To stay organized, update your grant calendar with all the essential dates so you don’t miss any deadlines.
 If you have questions about the application, reach out to the grant funder.
 Remember, you don’t want to make the same mistakes twice.

 Grant writing is a tedious process and takes a lot of time and energy, so don’t get frustrated, even if you feel like giving up.
 It takes time, organization, and a solid plan to write a winning grant.
 Use the action items in this article to make the process easier and help you win more grants, even if it’s the second time around.

 Do you need a grant writing consultant to help you win more grants?
-Schedule a free consultation to learn more about how we can help.
+Contact us today to learn more about how we can help.